 Randy Guadian The Bus, Sound, Technology, Creative Design, and longtime partner

-Jeff Newton Control Room, Video, Technology, and Creative Design (and a Lion)
+Jeff Newton Control Room, Video, Technology, and Creative Design (Lion President)

 T.J.
-Michaels Talent Recruitment & Development, Creative Design and involved since birth
+Michaels Talent Recruitment & Development, and Creative Design

 Billy Deatherage Talent Development, Make-up and Creative Design